Rafels/Assignment-2/Assignment2_s929574.md

 ## e)
 #### Declare and implement  a  function  DisplayMatrix(...)  that  displays  the  address  of  the matrix of floats in the memory and all its elements.

 This program uses the *CreateMatrix* function from the previous 3c problem.
-It uses the result pluss the n x m size as inputs for using the *DisplayMatrix* function.
+It uses the result plus the n x m size as inputs for using the *DisplayMatrix* function.
 The function uses two for-loops with *i* and *j* as iterators, it then prints out each of the address in the matrix by using the iterators in the matrix.
-When each row has been printed out, the line ends in order to have a cleaner output.
+When each row has been printed out, the line ends to have a cleaner output.

 **The Code:**
 ```c++